Category Archives: Dark Comedy Films

 When Sailor lands in jail again, he may be destined never to reunite with Lula ever again.

-Wild at Heart deep down is a love story about Sailor and Lula and the many obstacles they must overcome to live happily ever after.
+Wild at Heart is a love story about Sailor and Lula and the many obstacles they must overcome to live happily ever after.

 Cage and Dern are terrific though I fantasized while watching how nice it would have been to see Kyle MacLachlan in the role of Sailor.
 A Blue Velvet reunion would have been splendid since his chemistry with Dern in that film was top-notch.
 Nonetheless, I enjoyed watching Cage and Dern as the romantic leads.